LuisRodriguezMSFT/PowerShell/README.md

 # PowerShell
-This is my space or a few PowerShell scripts.
+This is a space for a few PowerShell scripts.